 Exploring El Djem: A Visitor's Guide

-Later, the amphitheatre was converted into a fortress, and in AD 699 it served as a refuge for Berber leader El Kahina during her fight against the Arab invaders.
-After their victory the town was abandoned, and the site was reoccupied only during the French colonial period.
+Later, the amphitheater was converted into a fortress, and in AD 699 it served as a refuge for Berber leader El Kahina during her fight against the Arab invaders.
+After their victory, the town was abandoned, and the site was reoccupied only during the French colonial period.

-El Djem's mighty amphitheatre is the fourth largest in the Roman world, only coming after Rome's Colosseum, the Pozzuoli amphitheatre near Naples, and the one at Carthage, of which little survives.
+El Djem's mighty amphitheater is the fourth largest in the Roman world, only coming after Rome's Colosseum; the Pozzuoli amphitheater near Naples; and the one at Carthage, of which little survives.
 Its colossal size and excellent preservation has given it the nickname the African Coliseum.

-Oval in form, the amphitheatre is 149 m long by 122 m across (compared with Rome's Colosseum, which measures 188 m by 156 m).
-It is also of impressive height (40 m), which would have been still further increased by the canvas sails (vela) that protected the audience from the sun.
+Oval in form, the amphitheater is 149 meters long by 122 meters across (compared with Rome's Colosseum, which measures 188 meters by 156 meters).
+It is also of impressive height (40 meters), which would have been still further increased by the canvas sails (vela) that protected the audience from the sun.

-It provided seating for over 30,000 spectators (according to some estimates 60,000), who witnessed the sporting events, bloody gladiatorial contests and slaughters of criminals by wild animals staged in the arena.
+It provided seating for more than 30,000 spectators (according to some estimates 60,000), who witnessed the sporting events, bloody gladiatorial contests, and slaughters of criminals by wild animals staged in the arena.
 It was thus too big for a town the size of Thysdrus, and was evidently intended as a demonstration of the city's power and prosperity.

-Each of the three storeys originally had 30 arches, of which there remain a total of 68.
-Little is left of the tiers of seating in the interior, but under the arena (which measures 65 m by 37 m) visitors can see two intersecting underground passages (excavated in 1908) through which the wild animals and their victims entered the arena.
+Each of the three stories originally had 30 arches, of which there remain a total of 68.
+Little is left of the tiers of seating in the interior, but under the arena (which measures 65 meters by 37 meters), visitors can see two intersecting underground passages (excavated in 1908) through which the wild animals and their victims entered the arena.
 On either side of the passages were cages for the animals and cells for the prisoners.
-At the entrance is a flight of steps leading to the upper tiers of arcades, from which there are good general sightseeing views of the amphitheatre and of the town.
+At the entrance is a flight of steps leading to the upper tiers of arcades, from which there are good views of the amphitheater and town.

 El Djem Archaeological Museum

-Outside El Djem town centre (on the road to Sfax) is an interesting attraction: the Archaeological Museum.
-Within there are displays of Roman objects (oil lamps, coins, terracotta pots) and a number of fine mosaics with geometric, plant and animal decorations that have been unearthed in the area and once graced the villas of wealthy Roman landowners.
+Although the amphitheater is the main point of interest, outside El Djem town center (on the road to Sfax), the El Djem Archaeological Museum is a worthwhile add-on to a visit.
+The museum contains displays of Roman objects (oil lamps, coins, terracotta pots) and a number of fine mosaics with geometric, plant, and animal decorations that have all been unearthed in the area and once graced the villas of wealthy Roman landowners.
 A number of other mosaics excavated in the El Djem area are displayed in Tunis' Bardo Museum.

 El Djem Archaeological Site

-Immediately beyond the museum is the archaeological site where the mosaics in the museum were excavated.
+Immediately beyond the museum is the El Djem archaeological site, where the mosaics in the museum were excavated.
 Some mosaics have been left in situ.
-In particular the House of the Peacock (Maison du Paon) and the House of Sollertiana both have lovely mosaics still in place on their floors.
-On the opposite side of the street, beyond the railroad, is a small amphitheatre dating from the 1st century BC.
-Between the two amphitheatres are more remains of ancient Thydrus, with remnants of grand villas and a bath complex.
+In particular, the House of the Peacock (Maison du Paon) and the House of Sollertiana both have lovely mosaics still in place on their floors.
+On the opposite side of the street, beyond the railroad, is a small amphitheater dating from the 1st century BC.
+Between the two amphitheaters are more remains of ancient Thysdrus, with remnants of grand villas and a bath complex.